We're counting down to the last free Oracle Java 8 update - what's your plan?

 Starting with JDK 9, Java SE standards promulgated by the JCP and the associated OpenJDK implementation establish new versioning nomenclature and a new release cadence for all Java releases, including Long Term Support (LTS) releases plus a new class of “feature” releases.
-General availability of LTS releases are scheduled every 3 years, with additional feature releases every six months.
+General availability of LTS releases is scheduled every 3 years, with additional feature releases every six months.

 Azul product releases align with Oracle’s and OpenJDK’s general availability for releases of Java SE.
 Azul customers have access to bug fixes, enhancements, and quarterly and emergency security updates.